 The State Bar’s Legal Services Trust Fund Program administers three funds: Interest on Lawyers’ Trust Accounts (IOLTA), the state Equal Access Fund (EAF), and the Justice Gap Fund.
 These funds are granted to nonprofit organizations that provide free civil legal services to Californians who have low and moderate incomes.
 Find out more about the State Bar’s legal aid funding.

-Applications for IOLTA/EAF funding are generally available online in early April for the subsequent grant year and are due in mid-June.
+Applications for IOLTA/EAF funding are generally available online in early April for the subsequent grant year and are due in mid-May.
 See sample applications, guidelines, and contact information for our grant program.

 The legal aid grant program was established in 1984 to distribute IOLTA revenue to nonprofit legal aid organizations, in accordance with California Business and Professions Code section 6210, et seq. (the Statute).
 Each year, the State Bar of California awards approximately $30 million in IOLTA and EAF grants to approximately 100 nonprofit organizations.

 Grantees are funded to provide civil legal services without charge.
 Grants cannot be used to fund assistance in criminal law matters, outside California, or matters involving nonindigent clients.
 “Indigent” is defined by the Statute to include individuals whose income is 200 percent or less of the federal poverty threshold, who are eligible for Supplemental Security Income, and/or who are eligible for free services under the Older Americans Act or Developmentally Disabled Assistance Act.
 In the case of certain grantees whose principal means of service delivery in a given county is through pro bono attorneys, “indigent” also includes any person whose income is 75 percent or less of the maximum levels of income for lower-income households as defined in California Health & Safety Code section 50079.5.
 (Cal.
 Bus. & Prof. Code § 6213 (d)).